 Being a high-end phone with all the bells and whistles for only $549, one or two areas won’t be the best.
 Unfortunately, that’s the camera.
 OnePlus doesn’t use the same quality of camera as an iPhone Xs, Pixel 3, or Galaxy S10.
 However, it still takes pretty great photos.

-Still, the company slowly improves the speed, stability, clarity, and sharpness of photos over time, as they’ve done with each new phone released.
-So far, we’re seeing the best results using the Google Camera app on the OnePlus 6T.
-Give that a try, or wait for a few software updates in the near future.
-That, or go buy the Pixel 3 XL.
+Plus, the company slowly improves the speed, stability, clarity, and sharpness of photos over time, as they’ve done with each new phone released.
+Each update makes the camera better and better.
+The latest beta added smoother video and FPS controls.
+Then, we’re seeing the best results using the Google Camera app on the OnePlus 6T.
+Give that a try.

 OnePlus 6T Display Issues (Waves, etc)